Pros and Cons of Studying Online

 The concept of distance learning for on-line diplomas and degrees is a laudable way of getting an education today.
 With the addition of more courses, and the attainment of higher qualifications possible, the doors of home study are open to more and more students from all over the world.

-From a diploma to a master’s degree program, home study has gained so many grounds that many who can’t find the time to attend an on campus college or those with limited funds, have embraced the idea of studying at their own pace, wherever they may reside.
+From a diploma to a master’s degree program, a home study has gained so many grounds that many who can’t find the time to attend an on-campus college or those with limited funds have embraced the idea of studying at their own pace, wherever they may reside.

 This is great.
 But is it for everyone?